Leave to Irv

 Schedule a callback: text IRVIRV to 910910.*

-"Yes, I see what you mean," I said.
-"The exceptions list, not the exceptional list.
-But cheer up, Irv, I'll bet no one notices the ad.
-I'll bet you don't get any texts at all.
+"Yes, I see what you mean," I said carefully.
+"It reads the exceptional list, not the exceptions list.
+But cheer up, Irv—I'll bet no one notices the ad.
+I'll bet you don't get any response at all.
 Is that your phone buzzing?"

-He held the phone up for me to see a thread of text messages scrolling continuously up the screen.
+He held the phone up for me to see a thread of text messages scrolling continuously up the screen like credits at the end of a particularly long movie.

-Eventually, he lifted his head from the table and said, "I've got to do something about this now.
+Eventually, he lifted his head from the table and said in a hollow voice, "I've got to do something about this now.
 What am I going to do?"

 "My way of dealing with this kind of problem is to deny everything," I said.